tom-draper/clockin/README.md

 go build clockin.go
 ```

-To make the executable runnable from anywhere, add the directory to your PATH environment variable.
+To make the executable runnable from anywhere, add the directory as a PATH environment variable.

 ## How to Use